yyn-anson/yyn-anson.github.io/content/project/medial-axis-transform/index.md

 ## Repository

 For a detailed look at the project, check out the [GitHub Repository](https://github.com/yyn-anson/COMP558Project).

+## Download PDF

+For a comprehensive project overview, please [download the project PDF](https://github.com/yyn-anson/COMP558Project/blob/main/final_report.pdf).

+# Featured image
+# To use, add an image named `featured.jpg/png` to your page's folder.
+image:
+  caption: 'Pipeline of the project from the original paper (Scene Categorization with Shape-Based Measures)'
+  focal_point: ''
+  preview_only: false